json to excel conversion

 Product Managers

-You need to analyze user data, feature usage, or A/B test results that come in JSON format from your application.
+Analyze user data, feature usage, or A/B test results that come in JSON format from your application.

 Business Analysts